 Water, water (not) everywhere

 Private water supplies regularly crop up with rural properties.
 Not every property is on mains water and very commonly rural properties are served by a private water pipe.
 It’s important to check where the water source comes from, how water is billed and who has the responsibility for the cost of repair of the water pipe, and, ultimately, does the property have an easement for water?
-Often, private water goes hand in hand with not being connected to mains drainage, which Rebecca Langmead discusses more of in her article on page 8.
+Often, private water goes hand in hand with not being connected to mains drainage.

 A slither of verge